dohyeok-lee/Control-Furuta/README.md

 # Control-Furuta
-codes for control of furuta pendulum with reinforcement learning swing up for ddpg, balancing for ppo
+codes for control of furuta pendulum with reinforcement learning.

+swing up for ddpg, balancing for ppo

 ddpg hyperparameter | value